nsrau/wp-docker/README.md

 ### php/php.ini

-copies the file php.ini into the php folder to the container
+copies the file php.ini into the /php folder to the container

 ```php
 file_uploads = On